Computing Lindahl Equilibrium for Public Goods with and without Funding Caps: Introduction

+Our new convex program is related to the Eisenberg--Gale-style program through double duality: we show that it can be obtained by taking the dual, introducing new redundant variables, making a change of variable, and performing another dual derivation on this reformulated dual.
 The duality and mirror descent relationship that we discover for public goods mirrors existing relationships known in the literature on \emph{private goods} allocation using Fisher market equilibrium.
 For the private-good setting, equilibrium is also equivalent to maximizing Nash welfare.
 An alternative convex program for this equilibrium was developed by \citet{shmyrev1983approach,shmyrev2009algorithm}.
 A proportional response dynamics exists for the private goods case as well~\citep{wu2007proportional,zhang2011proportional}, and \citet{birnbaum2011distributed} showed that it is equivalent to mirror descent on the Shmyrev program.
 Our new program for the uncapped public goods setting is ``Shmyrev-like'' in its structure.
 A comparison of these convex programs is shown in \Cref{fig:programs}.
 We think it is surprising that it is possible to establish these analogous results, since there are important structural differences in the convex programs.
 For example, for private goods, the convex programs always have rational optimal solutions, while for public goods they may be irrational.
-In addition, for private goods, the Eisenberg--Gale program has the same number of variables ($nm$) as the Shmyrev program, while for public goods the Eisenberg--Gale-style program has $m$ variables whereas our new convex program has $nm$ variables.
+In addition, for private goods, the Eisenberg--Gale program has the same number of variables ($nm$) as the Shmyrev program (after eliminating redundant price variables), while for public goods the Eisenberg--Gale-style program has $m$ variables whereas our new convex program has $nm$ variables.
 This dimensional difference means that new insights are required for transforming one program into the other through duality.
+Finally, the nonlinear term in the objective is a somewhat unusual normalized entropy function in our program, whereas it is the usual entropy on the prices in the private goods case.